 The age split of these genres follows a similar pattern with most of them skewing younger.
-Politics skews the oldest with almost ¼ of those that say it’s their favourite being aged 50+.
-Comedy and History skew the youngest with 55% and 53%, respectively, of their fans being aged 18 to 34.
+Listening to News and Science podcasts skews slightly older with 33% of their audience over 50 years old.
+Politics and History podcasts are skewing the youngest with 43% and 44% of their audiences aged 18-34.

 Where and how are Canadians listening to podcasts?

 The smartphone is still the most popular device for listening to podcasts with 80% of typical weekly podcast listeners using them compared to only 13% using a smart speaker.